Is Keir Starmer facing a plot to depose him as UK prime minister?

 Reform’s popularity has risen hugely in the UK since last year’s election.

-How does the autumn budget fit into this, and how is Labour polling?
+How does the autumn budget fit into this?

-The briefing came just two weeks before Starmer and his chancellor of the exchequer, Rachel Reeves, announce the autumn budget on November 26.
+The briefing came just two weeks before Starmer and his chancellor of the exchequer, Rachel Reeves, announced the autumn budget on November 26.

 The budget, which outlines the government’s tax-and-spending plans for the next year, has been the subject of intense speculation in recent weeks, as it was widely expected to break one of Labour’s main election pledges: not to increase income taxes.